Go Birding and Connect With Nature on Little St. Simons Island

 4. Comb the Beach for Shells

-You can find conch shells, moon snails, sand dollars and shark teeth.
+You can find conch shells, moon snails and sand dollars.
 Little St. Simon’s Island is a seashell collector’s dream.
 To keep the island’s habitat pristine and to protect nature, always return shells with living occupants back to the ocean.

 To see more birds, go birdwatching in different bird habitats.

 As part of the Atlantic migratory flyway, you’ll get a close-up view of birds heading north after a long winter.
+Pack your own binoculars or borrow a high-quality pair from the lodge.
 Early spring is a fantastic time to see the resident raptors raise their young.
 Great horned owlets start to fledge in early spring, at the same time bald eagle chicks become much more active and visible.
 Year-round residents include the wood stork, Wilson’s plover, pileated woodpecker, white-eyed vireo and pine warbler.